BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 II.
 Validation

- 1. Rules are java classes implementing Rule<E> interface, basically, by extending AbstractRule<E> (there are more abstract classes to derive from).
+ 1. Rules are java classes implementing Rule<E> interface, basically, by extending AbstractRule<E> or its abstract sub-class.

-     Classes can use a modified "Ontology Manager" (PSIDEV@EBI, thank you!) and its configuration file (ontologies.xml) which allows to check controlled vocabulary terms.
+     Controlled vocabulary rule classes use modified "Ontology Manager" (derived from one of PSIDEV software modules, thank you!) and its configuration file (ontologies.xml) which allows to check controlled vocabulary terms.

-    Rules may call other rules, but usually it is not required, and they are quite simple.
+    Rules may call other rules, but usually it is not required, and they are better keep simple and independent.

- 2. Post-model validation
+ 2. Post-model validation mode
     - read a BioPAX file, build the model, and check all the rules.

- 3. Fast (AOP) validation
+ 3. Real-time (AOP) validation mode
     - catch/log all the "external" errors ()
     - catch/log syntax and BioPAX errors during the model is being read/built
     - check before/after any BioPAX element is modified or added to the model.
+ 4. Fail-fast mode (the number of not fixed errors per validation/report is limited)

 III.
 Errors, Logging, Behavior (actions to undertake)
  1. Logging
     - commons-logging and log4j
  2. Errors
-    - Spring AOP, MessageSource, resource bundles, and OXM are used to collect errors, translate into messages, and create the validation report.
+    - Spring AOP, MessageSource, resource bundles, and OXM (JAXB) are used to collect errors, translate into messages, and create the validation report.
- 4. Control of behavior
+ 3. Configuring
-    - action and messages are configured in messages.properties file
+    - behavior (i.e. level), mode, error categories and messages are configured in properties files
- 5. Some of errors can be ignored during the model import (e.g. cardinality constraints).
+ 4. Some of errors can be ignored during the model import (e.g. cardinality constraints).

 ******************************************************************************